Tuesday, October 26, 2021

 Unicorns and other lies

-My lovely little kindergartener is extremely depressed today.
+My lovely little kindergartener is extremely sad today.
 I broke the truth about the existence of unicorns to her.

 She accepted the fact with great shock, disappointment and anger.

 The truth about Santa and tooth fairy?
 Her reactions are going to be worse after 5 years.
-So... that responsibility has brrn handed over to the husband. 😁
+So... that responsibility has been handed over to the husband. 😁

 Thursday, July 27, 2017